smileslab/probe_truth_docs/docs/api/authentication.md

 ## Token-Based Authentication

 Once authenticated, your client will receive a **JWT access token** from Cognito.
+These tokens are valid for 24 hours.

 Include this token in the `Authorization` header of all API requests: